pepperlandlabs/couch/README.md

 # SSH Access

+The following instructions assume assumes the EC2 instance IP is `54.200.49.88`.

 `ssh -i <your AWS key file> ubuntu@54.200.49.88`

 # Deploying

-This app uses dokku on an ec2 instance.
+This app uses dokku on an ec2 instance (app name: `couch`).
 You'll need to have key permissions to push.
 Pushing works just like Heroku:

 Add the git remote repo:
 ```